Zeus joined the Big Pack in the Sky on July 26th, 2022.

-Zeus was brought to Wild Spirit by a friend of his previous owner.
+Zeus was brought to us by a friend of his previous owner.
 Unfortunately, this man wasn’t able to tell us much about Zeus’ previous life.
 We were told he had had a female companion who was also taken from the wild, but although we hoped to rescue her, too, it never came to be.
 Sadly, she was killed the night before their trip to WSWS for reasons that are still unclear.
 Zeus arrived alone, with an erratic limp and several cuts on his face.
 We’re not sure what his life had been like before he made it to us, but we took comfort in the fact that from that point forward, he’d have excellent, loving care for the rest of his life.

 Zeus was always paying attention to what was happening around the Sanctuary, and it was incredibly rewarding to see him become more comfortable enough to join in the group howls.
 He was able to be leashed, which helped us introduce him to some possible companions.
 Unfortunately, there were no good matches available and Zeus lived alone for several months.
 Finally, mid-content wolfdog, Oni, became available.
 She and Zeus weren’t necessarily a match made in heaven, but after a few days of figuring each other out, they settled in together.

 Zeus was a shy, quiet, and slow-moving gentleman.
 He liked to act aloof, but he was actually very interested in people, and was an excellent communicator!
 It was easy to tell where Zeus set his boundaries, and he appreciated anyone who put in the effort to accommodate his comfort level.
 Patience was the key with this fellow, and the lucky few who built rapport would be granted the priveledge of petting him.

 Likes & Dislikes

 Zeus liked breakfast time, and hanging out near his pond.
 He also enjoyed scentrolling in the smelliest things he could find.